 It’s no surprise that people who have spent time studying the traits of others are often more likely to have positive relationships.
 Luckily I was advised to learn more about this topic very early in my career after a particularly disappointing experience.
 I graduated from college and was finishing my first full year as a sales rep for a national home builder.
-At the conference, I won the Rookie of the Year Trophy for the highest volume sales by a first-year associate.
+At the conference, I won the Rookie of the Year Trophy for the highest volume of sales by a first-year associate.
 On our way home, a colleague told me that our Director of Sales was leaving to work for a competitor.
 My first thought was that the new opening meant a potential opportunity for a promotion in my career path.
 Given the award I’d just won, I assumed I would be a candidate for consideration.

-Much to my dismay, not only was I not even considered; my colleague got the job.
-Frustrated, I decided to visit the division leader and inquired about his reasons.
+Much to my dismay, not only was I not even considered, my colleague got the job.
+Frustrated, I decided to visit the division leader and inquire about his reasons.
 As he explained, he handed me a book called “Please Understand Me” and told me that I should study it.
 He went on to say that I was one of the best new home sales reps he’d ever seen, but that if he promoted me to management, everyone would likely quit because my standards were too high.
 He added that he believed me to be an impressive individual contributor but predicted that I would never be a leader.
 And further, that if I learned about personalities, I would understand that.

 Five years later, in another industry, I was finally promoted to General Manager of a 35 million dollar luxury hotel.
 Two short years later, I was awarded the Chairman’s Award for Leadership in a company of 80,000 people.
 Today, I believe the consistent trait of tenacity in my character is what made the difference.
 I genuinely believe people can accomplish great things when we dare to be bold.

-A new kind of personality assessment
+A new kind of individual and team personality assessment

 - Memorable: It has to be simpler than other typology systems so that business leaders can remember it.
-Most business leaders don’t have time to memorize 16 types or 34 strengths?
+Most business leaders don’t have time to memorize 16 types or 34 strengths.
 If they cannot remember it, they are less likely to apply it too.

-- Visual Framework: One of the things we disliked about other assessments is that they used acronyms and very few visuals.
+- Visual Framework: One of the things we disliked about other agile assessments is that they used acronyms and very few visuals.
 Another factor in being memorable is that we wanted to link style patterns to a visual business model.
 Colorful visuals enable people to remember things with both their left and right brain centers.

 - Compelling: If the premise is that people are intelligent, then they need to know the underlying reasons for specific patterns and communication styles they may have developed.
 When a smart person knows why they do what they do, they are more likely to choose to change it.